HE was the legend who founded a Hampshire city in an epic adventure of magic, heroism and romance.

 He underwent heroic adventures in his attempts to claim his father’s land.

-Along the way, armed with a magic sword, Mortglay, and accompanied by his giant page, Ascupart, and charmed horse, Hirondelle, he fought lions to defend Josian – a beautiful Muslim princess he fell in love with.
+Along the way, armed with a magic sword, Mortglay, and accompanied by his giant page, Ascupart, and charmed horse, Hirondelle, he fought lions to defend Josian – a beautiful Muslim princess he fell

 Once back in England he is said to have founded Southampton, and according to some versions of the story, died on Arundel Tower, which still stands today as part of the city’s historic walls.